vectorgraphics/v3d-Common/README.md

     * the 12 pixel margin may change depending on resolution, 2k vs 4k vs 1080p
 * Okular zoom optimization
 * shader paths change when an external user uses the plugin
+    * Currently the plugin looks for the shaders in the path that Okular is run in
 * New renderer
 * Clean up includes
 * Clean up CMAKE files